Corporate Governance Report 2019

 Scope of review

-The audit was conducted in accordance with FAR’s auditing standard RevU16, “The auditor’s examination of the Corporate Governance Statement”.
+The audit was conducted in accordance with FAR’s auditing standard RevU16, “The auditor’s examination of the Corporate Governance Report”.
 This means that our examination of the Corporate Governance Report is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that our audit provides a reasonable basis for our opinion as given below.